grahamwills/ZeeSheet2/docs/guide.rst

 a similar height and so on.
 This can be a slow algorithm as it tries out many combinations, and this is where the sheet 'quality' setting comes in; the higher the quality, the more combiantions are tried and the slower the process.

-.. hint:: If the layout is slow, set the 'equal' option toa void the complex calcuation until the content looks
+.. note:: If the layout is slow, set the 'equal' option to avoid the complex calculation until the content looks
           good.
 Alternatively, you could lower the quality and switch it to a high setting when you are happy with the overall look and want to make it perfect!

 Blocks
 ------

-Any block of text that has no indentation and is surrounded by blank lines defines a new block with that text as the title.
-It's legal for the block title to span multiple lines, but it's not a great idea to have long block titles, so in general, try and keep them short.
+Blocks are the fundamental unit that contains information to display on a sheet.
+Blocks may contain a **title** and **content**.

+The general format of a block looks like this:

+    .. block:: options

+       block title

+       - first block item
+       - second block item

-.. note:: You must separate a block title from its items by a blank line in all cases.
+.. note:: You must separate a block title from its items by a blank line

+Block options are optional -- any text on a new line with a blank line before it defines a new block, whether or not options have been defined.
+Furthermore, the options for a new block are coptied from the previous ones, so if you change (say) the style for one block, that will be the style used for all subsequent blocks in the document until you set a new style in a block options.

+Titles and content items in a block can contain multiple parts, separated by a '|' symbol (often called a *pipe symbol*).
+When the block method is `table` -- the default -- then the pipe symbol divides up a row into columns; the first part is the in the first column, the second in the second, etc. Some notes for tables:

+* The number of columns in a table is equal to the number of columns in the row with the most columns
+* The last part in a row fills all the remaining columns to the right of the table.
+* By default, the right column is right aligned.
+* If there are more than two columns, the central columns are center aligned

+When the block method is `attributes`, then each itme is expected to have two or three parts.
+The first is the name of an attribute, the second its value and the third is a optional 'other value'.
+These are drawn in a specific block layout for that attribute

 Items
 -----

+As mentioned above, items form the content of blocks.

 An item is defined using a list item prefix, a dash or a bullet.
 If an item text is long, then when you wrap it, make sure you indent subsequent lines to keep them part